Effect-TS/io/docs/modules/Effect.ts.md

 ## async

 Imports an asynchronous side-effect into a pure `Effect` value.
-See `asyncMaybe` for the more expressive variant of this function that can return a value synchronously.

 The callback function `Effect<R, E, A> => void` must be called at most once.

+If an Effect is returned by the registration function, it will be executed if the fiber executing the effect is interrupted.

 The `FiberId` of the fiber that may complete the async callback may be provided to allow for better diagnostics.